fan-ziqi/rl_sar/README.md

 ## Running

-Before running, copy the trained pt model file to `rl_sar/src/rl_sar/models`
+Before running, copy the trained pt model file to `rl_sar/src/rl_sar/models/YOUR_ROBOT_NAME`, and configure the parameters in `config.yaml`.

 ### Simulation